kcl-ddh/digipal/README.md

 	python manage.py createsuperuser

 After that, you will be able to get to the admin page by using the credentials chosen.
-To do this, go to the page http://localhost:8000/admin
+To do this, go to the page http://localhost:8000/admin and log in.